nasadov/carbon-aware-orchestrator/README.md

 ## The IDL

 The definition of the interface is in the `./pkg/idl/idl.proto` file.
-It aims at modelling the snapshot of a k8s cluster in terms of infrastructure and workload deployed.
+It aims at modelling the snapshot of a k8s cluster in terms of infrastructure and workload deployed and the placement information in terms of i) scheduling time for each microservice and ii) scores for each pod and for each node.
 Such an IDL/GRPC interface allows to decouple the code written in FogAtlas (golang) from the code of the placement algorithms that could be written in (almost) any programming language.

-**Note that the IDL definition on branch `feature/reschedule` is different and not backward compatible with the one on branch `main`.**
+**Note that the IDL definition on branch `feature/energy` is different and not backward compatible neither with the one in branch `feature/reschedule` nor with the one on branch `main`.**

 ## The algorithms

 Currently, the following algorithms have been implemented:
-* Silly algorithm
-* TradeoffBoard algorithm (currently not compatible with branch `feature/reschedule`)
+* Silly algorithm (currently the only one working on `feature/energy` branch)
-* CostMinimization algorithm (not yet released)

 The usage workflow is this:
 1. The client initializes the algorithm calling the method `Init()`